Excerpted from 11 Secrets of Time Management for Sales People, Career Press

 Start with “I need your help.”
 It’s amazing what those words can do.
 They let the person know that they are important because you are asking them personally.
 It positions you as humble – you can’t do this thing without them.
 If you have done your homework, and have created good relationships with this person, then he/she would have to be either overworked already, or a miserable jerk to not give your request serious consideration.

 Next, explain your situation – why you need their help.
 Don’t just say, “Could you look up the prices for these 76 line items?”
 Instead, say, “I have this quote due tomorrow at Smith Brothers.
 It came up overnight.
-If we can get this business, it’ll open the door to that account, and I’m sure we can leverage that business into more.
-I’m already committed to be at Jones Manufacturing this afternoon, so I don’t have time to do it.
+If we can get this business, it’ll open the door to that account, and I’m sure we can leverage that business more.
+I’m already committed to being at Jones Manufacturing this afternoon, so I don’t have time to do it.
 Could you look up the prices for these 76 line items?”

 You’ve asked for their help, you’ve explained why.
 Now, wait for a response and then lay out the specifics.
 So, you’ve just asked Bill, one of the CSRs to help.
 Bill says, “I’m right in the middle of this project, but I should be done in an hour.
 I can do it then for you.”

 You reply, “Thanks, Bill, I really appreciate it.
 Here’s a list of the items.
-They are numbered from 1 – 76.
+They are numbered from 1 to 76.
 If you could just create a spreadsheet and list the prices in the order in which I have them, and then email that to me so I can work on it tonight, that would be great.
 Thanks again.”

 Notice that you now have laid out the specifics, giving Bill an exact understanding of what the task is, and a deadline for completion.